-Check In is 1:30pm-3:30pm.
-If your camper's last name starts with A-L, we recommend arriving between 1:30-2:30pm.
-If your camper's last name starts with M-Z, we recommend arriving between 2:30-3:30pm.
+Please note that Camp Butternut Springs is in the Central Standard Time Zone.
+Check In is 1:30pm-3:00pm.
+If your camper's last name starts with A-L, we recommend arriving between 1:30-2:15pm.
+If your camper's last name starts with M-Z, we recommend arriving between 2:15-3:00pm.
 If you are carpooling with a camper whose name is in a different recommended arrival time, please come at a time that best fits your travel plans.
 Please note that regardless of what time you arrive, you may have to wait as we will have a large influx of families dropping of their camper(s) at the same time.
-However, you may arrive in the timeframe that is most convenient to you, but please do not arrive earlier than 1:15 p.m.
+However, you may arrive in the time frame that is most convenient for you, but please do not arrive earlier than 1:15 p.m.